 Our Claims Manager will not only talk you through the whole claim process.
 But he will also discuss what to expect from everyone involved in settling your claim and restoring your property.
 He will also read through your policy wording and explain what your policy covers you for.

-Please feel free to have a browse through the below list of the most commonly asked questions about our service and about claiming in general.
+Please feel free to have a browse through the below list of the most commonly asked questions about our service and making a claim in general.

-Can you help with any type of property damage claim?
+Can you deal with any type of property damage claim?